What Are Google Shopping Ads? Best Practices Guide (2023)

 • Reupload your feeds regularly.
 Do it even if your feeds don't get updated at all.

-• Be precise with product categorisaton.
+• Be precise with product categorization.
 If done poorly, this can significantly affect the outcome of how your Shopping ads work.
 The best here approach would be to build up a coherent, detailed route to the product in question—from the top-level category to the most specific one possible.
 Check the example below.

-❌Wrong Product Categorisation ✅Right Product Categorisation
+❌Wrong Product Categorization✅Right Product Categorization

-👎🏽Computer Components > Input Devices > Portable Scanners 👍🏽Electronics > Electronics Accessories > Computer Components > Input Devices > Portable Scanners
+👎🏽Computer Components > Input Devices > Portable Scanners👍🏽Electronics > Electronics Accessories > Computer Components > Input Devices > Portable Scanners

 Also, check these blog posts ⬇️

-Optimise Your Bidding and Campaign Structure
+Optimize Your Bidding and Campaign Structure

-One of the most important aspects of keeping everything streamlined with your Google Ads campaigns is to neatly sort the campaigns' structure.
-Your Google Shopping ads campaign optimisation should revolve around grouping products based on the attribute.
+One of the most important aspects of keeping everything streamlined with your Google Ads campaigns is to neatly sort the campaigns’ structure.
+Your Google Shopping ads campaign optimization should revolve around grouping products based on the attribute.

 You could use any of the attributes for that and divide the products differently, for example, by